darton/RPiMS/README.md

-You need to import this templates into Zabbix: https://github.com/darton/RPiMS/blob/master/templates/rpims_zabbix_host_template.xml https://github.com/darton/RPiMS/blob/master/templates/rpims_zabbix_template.xml In rpims_zabbix_template.xml template, the appropriate zabbix triggers for the temperature, humidity and door sensors are configured.
+You need to import this templates into Zabbix: https://github.com/darton/RPiMS/blob/master/templates/rpims_zabbix_host_template.xml https://github.com/darton/RPiMS/blob/master/templates/rpims_zabbix_template.xml

+In rpims_zabbix_template.xml template, the appropriate zabbix triggers for the temperature, humidity and door sensors are configured.
 Door sensor triggering is pre-configured for GPIO_20, GPIO_21 only, if you need more, please do trigger clone.
-RiMS (rims.py) uses zabbix_sender.sh to activate the appropriate triggers in zabbix for the door sensors.
+RPiMS (rpims.py) uses zabbix_sender.sh to activate the appropriate triggers in zabbix for the door sensors.

 ### Main page